 Anyone can make mayonnaise at home.
-Therefore, you need no more than 4 ingredients.
+Therefore, you need no more than four ingredients.

-By using whole pasture-raised eggs instead of just the yolk, this homemade mayo recipe is super quick to prepare and eliminates the only source of error!
+By using whole pasture-raised eggs instead of just the yolk, this homemade mayo recipe quickly prepares and eliminates the only source of error!

 What Is Homemade Mayonnaise?

 Mayonnaise is probably one of those classic dips without which many dishes would taste boring.

 This characteristic should not be surprising since it is particularly rich in fat.
 After all, fat is an essential flavor carrier.

 Although some people may not realize it, mayo is a simple mixture of foods we are familiar with.
 For this reason, mayonnaise can also be made quickly and easily by yourself.

 Mayo is always a combination of oil, egg yolk, and an acidic liquid, such as vinegar or lemon juice.
 When you combine these ingredients, you get a thick and creamy substance.

 The egg yolk acts as an emulsifier, combining with the liquid and water to create the stable mass we all know and love.